 - Free listing on the Klose Training online Therapist Directory (Great for referrals!)

-- Exclusive, lifetime access to 200+ reference articles, 50+ instructional videos, treatment forms, and other resources on Klose Training’s Graduates Page
+- Exclusive, lifetime access to 250+ reference articles, 75+ instructional videos, treatment forms, and other resources on Klose Training’s Graduates Page

 - And more…

 A total of 135 hours of instruction is provided in this Lymphedema Therapy Certification course.
-After completion of the mandatory 45-hr online Home Study Module, students will receive 90 hours of classroom instruction over a 9-day period.

 This course is offered to all Physical Therapists, Occupational Therapists, Physical Therapist Assistants, Occupational Therapist Assistants, Massage Therapists*, Nurses, Athletic Trainers Certified, Nurse Practitioners, Medical Doctors, Doctors of Osteopathic Medicine, and Doctors of Chiropractic.